 Finish The Chicken Quarters And Find Yourself WOW!

 Now it’s time to finish cooking the quarters on the smoker.
-In this step, I suggest you use barbeque sauce for better taste (Sweet Baby Ray’s Barbecue Sauce).
+In this step, I suggest you use some non sweet barbeque sauce, as I love, for better taste.
 However, many barbeque sauces are available in the store.

 But I use Sweet Baby Ray’s Barbecue Sauce as it gives a perfectly balanced flavor, smoky grilled taste, and nice texture.
 Don’t worry.
 It does not overpower the taste.
 So, you can try and trust this sauce.

 Step- 1: Before the chicken quarter is finished cooking, heat it to very high.

 Step- 2: After 1 hour of smoking, keep the meat over direct heat.